 Many of the businesses we work with have grown organically, and many resist systemisation as a way of hanging on to their humanity.
-There's often a rumbling feeling that systems and process stifle creativity and take the fun out of things.
+There’s often a rumbling feeling that systems and process stifle creativity and take the fun out of things.
 This can mean a resistance to using automation, or even a simple checklist.
 If you can overcome this resistance, and understand that systems set you free (both creatively and in terms of your growth potential) you can seriously scale things up.
-Our systems supremo and Accredited Consultant, Cheryl Crichton, has mapped out a few key ways you can use systemisation to shore up you sales journeys. ~ Bryony Thomas
+Our systems supremo and Certified Practitioner, Cheryl Crichton, has mapped out a few key ways you can use systemisation to shore up you sales journeys. ~ Bryony Thomas

 The Watertight Marketing methodology is a powerful overlay on Philip Kotler’s six step model of decision-making.
 The book walks you through this journey, mapping out the key tasks that marketing needs to fulfil to take someone all the way through to being a loyal customer (See chapter 2: The Six Tasks of Marketing), and then the ways in which most businesses lose people in this process (See chapters 2, 6, 7, & 8: The Thirteen Touchpoint Leaks™).